MissVeronica/repository-content-for-UM/README.md

 2. <a href="https://github.com/MissVeronica/um-shortcode-time-viewer">An UM shortcode date and time viewer</a>
 3. <a href="https://github.com/MissVeronica/um-number-of-days-ago">Number of Days ago</a>
 4. <a href="https://github.com/MissVeronica/um-number-of-users-shortcode">Number of Users with selected status</a>
+5. <a href="https://github.com/MissVeronica/um-triple-forms">Triple Forms for screen, tablet and mobile</a> NEW

 ## Integrations
 1. <a href="https://github.com/MissVeronica/um-newsletter-plugin-checkbox">Newsletter plugin subscription selection</a>